 12. Sip on tea away from mealtime.
 Cinnamon, peppermint, ginger, chamomile, pau ‘d arco, slippery elm, fennel and marshmallow root tea help to soothe, repair and heal the gut, and improve digestion.

 13. Take a walk after mealtime to stimulate digestion.
 Practice parasympathetic activities such as yoga, Qi gong, deep breathing or meditation to help your organs function more effectively.

 14. Maintain a healthy weight.
 Excess weight puts pressure on the abdomen, which can encourage acid reflux.

 15. OTC and prescription drugs are digestive hazards!
-These include (but are not limited to) acid-blocking drugs, antacids, proton pump inhibitors, aspirin, Tylenol and NSAIDs that tear up the gut lining, impair digestion, cause leaky gut, multiple nutrient deficiencies, GI stress, and extreme health complications.
+These include (but are not limited to) antibiotics, acid-blocking drugs, antacids, proton pump inhibitors, aspirin, Tylenol and NSAIDs that tear up the gut lining, impair digestion, cause leaky gut, multiple nutrient deficiencies, GI stress, and extreme health complications.

 A study in Clinical Gastroenterology and Hepatology reported that even low-dose aspirin (as low as 75mg daily and up to 325mg daily) increases the risk of GI bleeding.
 Taking aspirin regularly not only increases risk of GI bleeding, it increases risk of micro-bleeding in the brain by 70 percent.
 According to the American Journal of Medicine approximately 107,000 individuals are hospitalized every year for NSAID-related GI complications, and at least 16,500 deaths occur.